terser/terser/README.md

   overhead (compression will be slower).

-- `pure_getters` (default: `"strict"`) -- If you pass `true` for this, UglifyJS will assume that object property access (e.g. `foo.bar` or `foo["bar"]`) doesn't have any side effects.
+- `pure_getters` (default: `"strict"`) -- If you pass `true` for this, Terser will assume that object property access (e.g. `foo.bar` or `foo["bar"]`) doesn't have any side effects.
   Specify `"strict"` to treat `foo.bar` as side-effect-free only when `foo` is certain to not throw, i.e. not `null` or `undefined`.